-Combining the cloud-based grammar editor with other cloud-based tools opens up possibilities for new applications, such as a tourist phrasebook that can be extended by the user with a new topic of interest, or a language training tool (like the one in Figure 5) that instructors or students can customize for training or testing a particular vocabulary or particular grammatical forms.
+Combining the cloud-based grammar editor with other cloud-based tools opens up possibilities for new applications, such as a tourist phrasebook that can be extended by the user with a new topic of interest, or a language training tool (like the one in Figure 7) that instructors or students can customize for training or testing a particular vocabulary or particular grammatical forms.
+It should be possible to make this kind of customizations in minutes, without installing any software.

 Future work on the example-based method includes combining it with traditional grammar writing and the possibility to develop more languages in parallel and use one as an example for the other.
-Moreover, since currently the method works for the case when the linearization type is a category from the resource library (noun phrase, sentence, etc), one could also extend the algorithm in order to handle record types comprising more such syntactic categories.
+Moreover, since currently the method works for the case when the linearization type is a category from the resource library (noun phrase, sentence, etc.), one could also extend the algorithm in order to handle record types comprising more such syntactic categories.
 Last but not least, we aim at covering languages for which large dictionaries are not available by making the method robust to unknown words that could be later implemented by the user.